CASE STUDY 3

 Both Claire and Nathan wanted to pursue mediation when they had found out about how much their solicitor’s costs would have been.

+They both agreed that these fees would eat into any proceeds from the divorce and leave less for each of them.
 After an initial meeting to confirm that this would be a suitable case for mediation, we progressed to a series of mediation meetings.

 Our experienced and professional mediator was able to help the couple to consider all of the financial issues which they might have to deal with now, and in the future.
+For example, the couple decided that they no longer required their house and they would be better off splitting the proceeds so that they could pursue new lives.

 Nathan agreed that Claire could keep the Spanish property as long as that meant they could split the other assets on an equal basis.